casid/jte/README.md

 ## TLDR

-Have a look how jte feels inside IntelliJ with the <a href="https://plugins.jetbrains.com/plugin/14521-jte">jte plugin</a> installed:
+jte is a lot of fun to work with!
+Have a look how it feels like in IntelliJ with the <a href="https://plugins.jetbrains.com/plugin/14521-jte">jte plugin</a> installed:

 <img src="jte-intellij.gif" width="50%" />

 ## 5 minutes example

-To get a quick impression how jte works, here's a small page template `example.jte`:
+Here is a small page template `example.jte`:
 ```htm
 @import org.example.Page